HynekS/wp-next-graphql-tutorial/README.md

 // ...
 ```

-### Add types the fetchApi function
+### Add types to the `FetchApi` function

 Now, let's type out `fetchAPI` function.
 It will accept a generic type `T` with the constraint that it is a `T` of the `Query` type: `<T extends Query>`.
 The functions returns that `T` type wrapped in a Promise: `Promise<T>`.

-Also, let's add types to its parameters: the `query` is simply a `string`, the options object (now anonymous because of the destructuring) will take the `Options` type.
+Also, let's add types to its parameters: the `query` is simply a `string`, the the object exposing the variables property will take the `Options` type.
 We'll also give it a default argument – an empty object `{}`.

 ```typescript
 // lib/api.ts